 This term describes the thickness of a floor covering.
 Quantum use two gauges: slim gauge (Eg vinyl flooring) and heavy gauge (eg carpet)

 Stands for Disability Discrimination Act – part of Approved Document M where the main reference to stair nosing is “All nosings are made apparent by means of a permanently contrasting material 55mm wide on both the tread on the riser” full information on the DDA guidelines can be seen here

 A method of installation that hides the fixing screws.
 The tread material is supplied separate to the stair nosing, the nosing is installed on the step before the tread material is secured in place covering the screw heads.

 Is another name for our bevel strips and describe a profile that ramps from nothing to a set gauge.

 Is used in conjunction with our skirting’s to create a thermal, waterproof bond between them and a vinyl floor covering.
 Quantum have a number of different colours available to suit most floor coverings.

 Want to know more about our Stair Nosings?
-Call us on 01 834 0683 or email firstname.lastname@example.org
+Then call THE Stair Nosing specialists on 01 834 0683 or email firstname.lastname@example.org

 Treadsafe Distributors | Safety Flooring Specialists | Dublin | Ireland